Education and training, like all sectors, must take action to respond to the climate emergency.

 - encourage and support whole-institution approaches to sustainability which encompass

 - planning and governance

 - active involvement of students and staff

 - mobilise national and EU funds for investment in infrastructure, training, tools and resources to increase resilience and preparedness of education and training for the green transition

 The 2021-2027 Erasmus+ programme places a strong focus on the green transition in education and training.

 In the 2022 annual work programme, priority is given to projects developing green competences and skills, future-oriented curricula and planned approaches to sustainability by education providers.

-A specific call for large-scale projects will offer funding to identify, develop and test innovative approaches to education for environmental sustainability.
+A specific call for large-scale projects will offer funding to identify, develop and test innovative approaches to learning for environmental sustainability.

 The Recommendation is an initiative of the European Education Area and the EU Biodiversity Strategy.

 The Commission’s policy work on learning for sustainability aligns fully with initiatives and programmes underway by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) on education for sustainable development, as well as the 2030 Sustainable Development Goals.